 The pectoral injury that took place relatively early in the ponderous 27-minute Crown Jewel main event temporarily floored 'The Game', and will remove him from any physicality for the next few months.
 Though it hopefully won't require the extensive rehab his aforementioned quadricep injuries required, the grisly image he posted online of a body turned blackened and bruised was a stark reminder of the real hazards WWE so often speak of.
 And for Hunter, it had yet again happened with the world watching.

-An obvious disclaimer perhaps, but these moments are strictly for ghoulish pleasure.
+An obvious disclaimer perhaps, but the moments in this list are strictly for ghoulish pleasure.
 Wrestling is an endeavour in which a fan should never see a performer get hurt, yet particularly gruesome injuries are predictably difficult to look away from.

-January 2018 alone has contributed some of the greatest moments and matches in wrestling history, affording ample opportunity to pay tribute to professional wrestling at its most beautiful.
+Away from the controversial Saudi supershow, 2018 has occasionally presented professional wrestling at its most beautiful.
 These are bloody and brutal snatches of the industry's ugliest side.

 The above visual alone is enough to realise just how unlucky Joey Mercury was to find his fizzog p*ssing blood at the mid-point of a filler pay-per-view.
 But the MNM star leaving half of his face stuck to the side of a ladder took all sorts of odd circumstances conspiring beyond Jeff Hardy's terrifying teeter-totter spot.